-Spanish (SPAN) and Portuguese Courses marked with an may be repeated for credit because the subject matter varies.
-Spanish (SPAN) SPAN 101: Elementary Spanish.
+Portuguese Courses marked with an may be repeated for credit because the subject matter varies.
+SPAN 101: Elementary Spanish.
 (3) Beginning Spanish for students with no previous exposure to Spanish.
 Development of all four language skills, with emphasis on listening and speaking.
 SPAN 102: Elementary Spanish.
 (3) Beginning Spanish for students who have completed Span 101 or equivalent.
 Continued development of four skills with emphasis on listening and speaking.
 SPAN 103-104: Elementary Spanish Conversation I-Elementary Spanish Conversation II.
 (1, 1) Supplementary courses to SPAN 101-102 for students interested in additional practice in speaking.
 CR/NC.

-Pre or corequisite: SPAN 101 or 102

-SPAN 120: Workshop in Conversational Spanish.
-(1 to 3 with maximum of 3)

-Conversational Spanish in the Freshman and Sophomore levels.
-May not be used to satisfy language requirements.

-SPAN 201: Intermediate Spanish.
-(3)

-Intermediate Spanish for students who have completed 102 or equivalent.
+Pre or corequisite: SPAN 101 or 102 SPAN 201: Intermediate Spanish.
+(3) Intermediate Spanish for students who have completed 102 or equivalent.
 Review of grammar and further development of all four skills.
 SPAN 202: Intermediate Spanish.
-(3)

-Intermediate Spanish for students who have completed SPAN 201 or equivalent.
+(3) Intermediate Spanish for students who have completed SPAN 201 or equivalent.
 Continued development of all four skills with emphasis on reading.
 SPAN 203: Spanish Conversation.
-(3)

-For students who have completed or are currently enrolled in SPAN 201, SPAN 202, or SPAN 276.
+(3) For students who have completed or are currently enrolled in SPAN 201, SPAN 202, or SPAN 276.
 Small classes designed to increase skills in speaking Spanish.
 Not for native speakers.
 Pre or corequisite: SPAN 201 or 202.

 SPAN 275: Accelerated Beginning Spanish.
 (6)

 Intensive one semester course designed for language enthusiasts who want a review or can devote the time required to cover two semesters in one.
 Equivalent to 101 and 102.

 SPAN 293: Topics.
 (1-3)

 Titles will vary.